Military parade: North Korea

-Rehearsals for these parades usually take place 3–6 weeks prior to the actual parade at the Mirim Parade Training Facility in the capital.
+Rehearsals for these parades usually take place three to six weeks prior to the actual parade at the Mirim Parade Training Facility in the capital.
 The actual parades are held in the capital's Kim Il-sung Square.

 In addition, non-jubilee holiday parades have been mounted on the grounds of the Kumsusan Palace of the Sun on these days plus on: